siavashserver/neonrvm/README.md

 # Introduction

-**neonrvm** is an experimental open source machine learning library written in C programming language for performing regression tasks using [RVM] technique.
+**neonrvm** is an experimental open source machine learning library for performing regression tasks using [RVM] technique.
+It is written in C programming language and comes with bindings for the Python programming language.

 Under the hood neonrvm uses expectation maximization fitting method, and allows basis functions to be fed incrementally to the model.
 This helps to keep training